bobaseb/energetically-coherent-computation/index.md

 - logical consistency in
 - practical rationality of

+Infinite algorithms
+- biological implementation of
+- continuous nature of
+- relationship to consciousness
+- theoretical foundations
+- transcending classical computation

+Infinite computational processes
+- biological examples of
+- continuous versus discrete
+- relationship to consciousness
+- theoretical frameworks for

 Intentional behavior
 - coherent organization of
 - emergence from self-organization
 - relationship to agency
 - role in conscious states

+Interface problem
+- between conscious and non-conscious systems
+- development challenges
+- in human-AI interaction

+Interference patterns
+- in electromagnetic fields
+- in field computing
+- role in information processing

 Information density
 - relative to energetic costs